 It takes incredible strength to reach out for help and get clean.

 Our residential mental health clinic in Morriston, Florida, is committed to serving the men and women who served America.
-The entire program focuses on the unique needs of former military members, and we are Veterans Affairs-approved.
+The entire program focuses on the unique needs of former military members, and we are Veterans Affairs-approved and in-network with Optum VA CCN Mental Health Insurance.
 Drug abuse in veterans is a national problem, but you don’t have to let it win on an individual level.

 Contact us today to learn how we can help.